 When you are actively using insights from your data, you will be making better strategic decisions, thus improving the perception and performance of your organization, both with potential donators and volunteers, and your current team.

 As a non-profit, you’re highly likely to be collecting your own data, whether it’s as simple as user behaviour on your website using Google Analytics, or more detailed information on how stakeholders are interacting with your applications or services.
 Are you confident that everyone within the organisation can understand the information?
 Is it being used to inform decision-making to improve the effectiveness of your organisation?
-If the answer to these questions is no, then talk to us today to see how data visualization could benefit you.
+If the answer to these questions is no, then talk to us today to see how data visualisation could benefit you.